realadammatthew/humbleberger/src/copy/what-is-humanity.md

 Every person at some point asks big questions like:
 **Why am I here?
 What does it mean to be human?
 Is there a purpose to my life?**

 The Bible gives us a clear and beautiful answer: we are made by God, in His image, with incredible value and a meaningful purpose.
 But we’re also broken—and in need of restoration.
-And that restoration comes through **Jesus (Yeshua), the Jewish Messiah**.
+And that restoration comes through **Yeshua, the Jewish Messiah**.

 ---